-In 2015, the Bureau of Ocean Energy Management funded phase one our study to map the site, document and characterize the sediment and depositional environment, establish an age for the site, develop a geophysical methodology to identify and map buried tree remains, and develop a model to predict other forest sites.
-Eighteen vibracores were collected in the study area along with bathymetric and sub-bottom surveys.
+In 2015, the Bureau of Ocean Energy Management funded phase one of our study to map the site, document and characterize the sediment and depositional environment, establish an age for the site, develop a geophysical methodology to identify and map buried tree remains, and develop a model to predict other forest sites.
+Eighteen sediment cores were collected in the study area along with bathymetric and sub-bottom surveys.
 Radiocarbon dating of the wood and woody remnants in the sediment cores and optically stimulated luminescence dating of the sediments collected from the site suggests the forest's age and burial occurred between 42,000 to 74,000 years ago.
-These dating results suggest that these trees were alive when global sea level was much lower than today during the ice age when the Gulf of Mexico coastline was farther south than today.
-We hypothesized that rapid increases in global sea level occurring about 60,000 or 40,000 years ago provided opportunities for local floodplain aggradation to bury the baldcypress swamp and preserving the tree stumps.
-A documentary on the phase one of the project produced by Alabama environmental reporter Ben Raines and can be watched on YouTube at https://www.youtube.com/watch?v=PKm0eRfFFfo.
+These dating results suggest that these trees were alive when global sea level was much lower than today during the glacial interval when the Gulf of Mexico coastline was farther south than today.
+We hypothesized that rapid increases in global sea level occurring about 60,000 or 40,000 years ago provided opportunities for local floodplain aggradation to bury the baldcypress swamp and preserved the tree stumps.
+A documentary on phase one of the project was produced by Alabama environmental reporter Ben Raines and can be watch on YouTube.

 This project is a joint effort among university researchers, federal partners, and local stakeholders.
-The team includes Kristine DeLong (LSU Geography & Anthropology), Sam Bentley (LSU Geology & Geophysics), Kevin Xu (LSU Oceanography & Coastal Sciences), Grant Harley (University of Idaho), Andy Reese (University of Southern Mississippi), Jeff Obelcz (Naval Research Laboratory), Alicia Caporosa and Doug Jones (Bureau of Ocean Energy Management), Beth Middleton (US Geological Survey), Zhixiong Shen (Coastal Carolina University), and Ben Raines (AL.com).
-This project in phase one and two supported or involved undergraduate (Suyapa Gonzalez and Kalab Robertson) and graduate students (Suyapa Gonzalez, JT Truong, Jeff Obelcz, Clay Tucker).
-Additional support for fieldwork included the LSU Coastal Studies Institute, and crew of the R/V Coastal Profiler - Captain Chris Cleaver and First Mate Charlie Sibley, and Bill Gibson, and LSU students Rodney Stieffel, Brianna Crenshaw, Jeff Duxbury, Haoran Liu, Patrick Robichaux, Johnny Ryu, and Robin Cobb.
-Two papers have been published and two are in review as well as the final report to the Bureau of Ocean Energy Management, see Publications.
+The team includes Kristine DeLong (LSU Geography & Anthropology), Sam Bentley (LSU Geology & Geophysics), Kevin Xu (LSU Oceanography & Coastal Sciences), Grant Harley (University of Idaho), Andy Reese (University of Southern Mississippi), Jeff Obelcz (Naval Research Laboratory), Alicia Caporosa and Doug Jones (Bureau of Ocean Energy Management), Beth Middleton (US Geological Survey), Zhixiong Shen (Coastal Carolina University), Mark Vardy, Richard Hamilton, and Penda Sisopha of SAND GEophysics, and Ben Raines (AL.com).
+This project in phase one and two supported or involved undergraduate (Suyapa Gonzalez, Kalab Robertson, and Gavin Blanchard) and graduate students (Suyapa Gonzalez, JT Truong, Jeff Obelcz, Clay Tucker, Kendall Brome, Kelli Moran, Katie Garretson (USM), and Ellen Bergan (University of Idaho)).
+Additional support for fieldwork included the LSU Coastal Studies Institute, and crew of the R/V Coastal Profiler - Captain Chris Cleaver and First Mate Charlie Sibley, and Bill Gibson, and LSU students Rodney Stieffel, Brianna Crenshaw, Jeff Duxbury, Haoran Liu, Patrick Robichaux, Johnny Ryu, Robin Cobb, Kylie Palmer, Marion Vise, Adam Gartelman, Colin Herke, and Karla Andrea Lizarraga Garcia (USM).
+Three papers have been published and others are in review as well as the final report to the Bureau of Ocean Energy Management, see Publications.